diceky/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ./kvsWebrtcClientMasterGstSample raspi-channel
 ```

-## Step 7 - View streaming + send commands via browser
+## Step 8 - View streaming + send commands via browser

-Make a new User in AWS IAM console, attach `AmazonKinesisVideoStreamsFullAccess` to it and get the Access key ID and secret key.
+Make a new User in [AWS IAM console](https://aws.amazon.com/iam/), attach `AmazonKinesisVideoStreamsFullAccess` to it and get the Access key ID and secret key.

-Go to `client/app.js` in this repo and replace the first 3 lines with your credentials/channel name.
+Go to `client/app.js` in this repo and replace the first 3 lines with the credentials you just retreived + channel name.

 Then open up `client/index.html` in your browser and you will be able to view the video stream + send commands to control the rover.